On the undecidability of quantum channel capacities: Introduction

 \paragraph{Role of degradable and anti-degradable channels}

-In our proof of \cref{thm:QMA} via the projective direct sum construction, we select channels with a certain property such that the projective direct sum of those channels can be related to their asymptotic quantum capacity (see \cref{rem: extreme-cases-amp-damp}).
+In our proof of \cref{thm:QMA} via the symmetric direct sum construction, we select channels with a certain property such that the quantum capacity of the symmetric direct sum, $Q(\Phi_0 \oplus_U \Phi_1)$ can be expressed in terms of $Q(\Phi_0)$ and $Q(\Phi_1)$.
 Namely, we choose a channel that, depending on certain channel parameters, is degradable as well as anti-degradable (see \cref{sec:channels} for a definition of (anti-)degradability and properties of such channels).
 We then take the two extreme cases which lead to a channel with maximum capacity like the identity channel, and zero capacity like an anti-degradable channel.

 Intuitively, the property of degradability gives us that the coherent information, an entropic quantity that characterises the one-shot quantum capacity, is additive.
 Hence, the quantum capacity becomes exactly equal to the coherent information, and no longer requires a regularisation.
-The property of anti-degradability gives us that the quantum capacity is zero, as it allows the environment of the channel to simulate the state of the receiver (see \cref{sec:channels}.
-Specifically for our proof, we choose, $\mc{A}_{\eta}$, the qubit amplitude damping channel (see \cref{rem: extreme-cases-amp-damp}), and take $\mc{A}_0 = \text{id}$ the identity channel, and $\mc{A}_{1/2}$ an anti-degradable channel with no capacity.
+The property of anti-degradability gives us that the quantum capacity is zero, as it allows the environment of the channel to simulate the state of the receiver (see \cref{sec:channels}).
+Specifically for our proof, we choose, $\mc{A}_{\eta}$, the qubit amplitude damping channel, and take $\mc{A}_0 = \text{id}$ the identity channel, and $\mc{A}_{1/2}$ an anti-degradable channel with no capacity as described in \cref{rem:amp-damp}.